-9.5 Underground services
+9.6 Underground services

-9.5.1 The proposals will be designed in such a way as to either connect directly to existing underground services (with no further excavations) or be connected to existing services using a route outside the RPAs of trees shown retained.
+9.6.1 The proposals will be designed in such a way as to either connect directly to existing underground services (with no further excavations) or to connect to existing service routes outside the RPAs of trees shown retained.

-9.5.2 If existing services within RPAs require upgrading, care shall be taken to minimise disturbance and where practicable, trenchless techniques employed; only as a last resort should open excavations be considered.
+9.6.2 If existing services within RPAs require upgrading, care shall be taken to minimise disturbance and where practicable, trenchless techniques employed; only as a last resort should open excavations be considered.
 Where existing services within RPAs are deemed not satisfactory for any further use, they should be left in situ rather than being excavated or removed.

-9.5.3 If, for whatever reason, the proposed services need to be moved (and incursions into RPAs are unavoidable), then the installation works will be carried out under full arboricultural supervision and will, at the very least, comply with the methods and guidelines detailed in the National Joint Utilities Group publication NJUG 4, Guidelines for the Planning, Installation, and Maintenance of Utility Services in Proximity to Trees (November 2007).
+9.6.3 If, for whatever reason, the proposed services need to be moved (and incursions into RPAs are unavoidable), then the installation works will be carried out under full arboricultural supervision and will, at the very least, comply with the methods and guidelines detailed in the National Joint Utilities Group publication NJUG 4, Guidelines for the Planning, Installation, and Maintenance of Utility Services in Proximity to Trees (November 2007).

-9.5.4 If necessary, the locations of service routes will be approved by the arboricultural consultant and shown on a revised Tree Protection Plan.
+9.6.4 If necessary, the locations of service routes will be approved by the arboricultural consultant and shown on a revised Tree Protection Plan.